-Onigiri Senbei and Types of Onigiri Rice Balls
+Types of Onigiri and Onigiri Senbei Rice Crackers

-“Onigiri (おにぎり)” is a Japanese comfort food made by forming a handful of steamed plain rice usually into a ball or triangle shape with hands, and then covering the rice with a dried sheet of seaweed laver “Nori (海苔)” (Amazon.com).
+“Onigiri (おにぎり)” is quintessential Japanese comfort food made by forming a handful of steamed plain rice into a ball or triangle shape, which is usually covered with a dry sheet of nori seaweed.

-Although Onigiri is known as Onigiri rice balls in English-speaking countries, the definition on its shapes doesn’t exist, so it is okay to make any shape of Onigiri.
+Although Onigiri is known to many overseas people as “rice ball”, the definition of its shape doesn’t exist, so it is okay to make any shape.

-Nevertheless, the Onigiri made by us Japanese is roughly divided into 3 types.
-One is ball-shaped and entirely covered with Nori seaweed like the above photo.
+Despite that, the Onigiri rice formed by us Japanese can be roughly divided into 3 types; One is ball-shaped and entirely covered in the nori seaweed, as shown above.

-Another has a triangle shape and is partly covered with Nori seaweed like the above.
+Another has a triangle shape and is partly covered with nori like the picture above.

 Masuya Onigiri Senbei

-When it comes to Onigiri, there is a famous Japanese rice cracker associated with the rice ball, which I have now for this blog article.
+When it comes to Onigiri, there is a famous Japanese rice cracker associated with the shape of Onigiri, which I bought this time for this blog article.

-The name of the rice snack is “Onigiri Senbei (おにぎりせんべい)”, which is produced and sold by “Masuya (マスヤ)”, a Japanese confectionery company whose main office is located in Ise, Mie Prefecture.
+The name of the Japanese treat is “Onigiri Senbei (おにぎりせんべい)”, which is a kind of Senbei produced and sold by “Masuya (マスヤ)”, a confectionery company headquartered in Ise, Mie Prefecture.

-As you can see from the above photo, Onigiri Senbei literally has an Onigiri-like triangle shape
+As you can see in the picture above, the Onigiri Senbei rice cracker literally features its Onigiri-like triangle shape.

-Traditional Senbei rice crackers are made by baking rice dough without using oil, so they have a crunchy texture, while Masuya Onigiri Senbei is a little moist and not so crunchy.
+Made by baking rice dough without using oil, Senbei usually has a hard, crunchy texture, whereas Masuya Onigiri Senbei contains some moisture and is a little limp, not that crunchy.